George Austin (gardener)

-Mission to Australia
+Mission to New Holland, now Australia

 Together with fellow gardener James Smith, Austin travelled on the storeship carrying supplies to the new colony as a follow-up to the ships of the First Fleet which had arrived at Botany Bay in January 1788.
-The vessel was specially fitted out to carry agricultural crops to the new colony and the two gardeners were to care for the plants during the voyage.
+The vessel was specially fitted out to carry agricultural crops to the new colony and the two gardener were to care for the plants during the voyage.

 Joseph Banks was a wealthy and influential botanist who planned much of the ship's cargo.
 He had designed and paid for construction of a ‘special plant-cabin’ to protect the more fragile plants from wind and salt spray.
-The Guardian’s quarter-deck was crowded with over 100 boxes and tubs of trees, bulbs, plants and seedlings, at least some of which supplied by Hugh Ronalds, a nurseryman in Brentford.
+The Guardian’s quarter-deck was crowded with over one hundred boxes and tubs of trees, bulbs, plants and seedlings, at least some of which supplied by Hugh Ronalds, a nurseryman in Brentford.
 Special racks were made for the pots.

 Banks gave the gardeners strict and extensive instructions concerning the care of the plants and even encouraging them to avoid drunkenness.
 Upon arrival the gardeners were to then collect seed and live plants for return to Banks and Kew Gardens.
 They were to train a sailor to care for the plants on this return journey as they were to stay in the colony.
 They were also ordered to collect plants and seed only for Banks and Kew.
 Supplying collections to others could be a lucrative business and, it seems, Austin in defiance of Banks had promised to collect seed for nurserymen in England.
 Austin tried to persuade Smith to join his scheme but Smith wrote to Banks to tell him of Austin's plans.
 All to be of no consequence as it turned out.